CortezStephanie/10HW-OOP-SC/README.md

 #### Test Instructions
 To test run command `npm run test`.
 The testing being used for this application is jest!
 ##### Questions
-If you have any questions please feel free to contact me at cortezstephanie222@yahoo.com <br>
+If you have any questions please feel free to contact me through GitHub: [CortezStephanie](https://github.com/CortezStephanie)
-GitHub: CortezStephanie
-##### Links
-please [click here](https://watch.screencastify.com/v/Zu120ozgIJGMye6JHHFQ) to watch video of demostration.